In this article, I highlight the main critiques of exploitation in fundraising communications.

 When we tell the same story over and over again, it’s not just our donors who are seeing our messages.
 Our program participants see them too.
 They hear themselves in our stories, and their world-views are shaped by them.

 I already mentioned the danger in withholding sad stories, but I also want to talk about the danger in withholding positive stories.

 When we tell positive stories, we are not simply trying make light of a bad situation or find the silver lining—we are doing so to show people what’s possible for the future.

 Everyone needs a role model, someone to aspire to be like.
 And they need models who embody their own identities.
-The for-profit sector, TV, music do a lousy job of providing diverse role models.
+The for-profit sector, TV, and music industries do a lousy job of providing diverse role models.
 In fact, they send the opposite message: that happiness is only possible if you look a certain way, if you have certain means.
 It has to be our job to combat that.